Skip to main content

 Noise gating reduces volume only during silent passages.
 When you are speaking, the gate is open and the signal passes through untouched.
 When you stop speaking, the gate closes and attenuates the silence.[2]
 Your voice is never processed.

-A standard noise gate uses a fixed threshold: below a set level, the signal gets reduced.
+A standard noise gate uses a fixed threshold.
+Below a set level, the signal gets reduced.
 This works but creates problems when the recording has dynamic range.
 Quiet passages may get gated when they should not.
 Loud breaths may pass through when they should not.

 Adaptive gating takes this further.
 Instead of a fixed threshold, it classifies each audio block based on its characteristics and adjusts the gating per passage.
 This distinction between speech, breath, and background noise is what separates a tool that works on chapter one from one that works on every chapter.